Pipetto-crypto/Chroot-Docs/README.md

 Collection of scripts, docs that I used to setup my chroot.
 It's highly suggested that you download this repo and extract it somewhere on your device, all the docs here will assume that you did.
-These docs will assume that you are using a chroot as well for most part but most of the instructions here works for a proot as well.
+These docs will assume that you are using a chroot as well for most part but most of the instructions here will also work for a proot.

 # Installation